Physics

 You can graph the motion of your parts – plot a wide range of quantities, like velocity, momentum, kinetic and potential energy, or acceleration.

-Electricty and magnetism
+Electricity and magnetism

 Force and motion